-What are the desired outcomes of this option?"

-1. Increase opportunities for college students to identify as Jews, meet other Jews, learn more about Judaism and the Jewish community and develop an adult identity as a Jew.

-2. To provide students with opportunities to view the Jewish community as pluralistic and multi-faceted and to learn to live and cooperate with Jews of diverse backgrounds, interests and ideologies.

-3. To upgrade and expand the capacity of existing programs to provide for the Jewish needs of students by providing more and better trained personnel and funds for more extensive programming.

-4. To make available services on the many campuses where no Jewish services currently exist.
+- 1. Increase opportunities for college students to identify as Jews, meet other Jews, learn more about Judaism and the Jewish community and develop an adult identity as a Jew. - 2.
+To provide students with opportunities to view the Jewish community as pluralistic and multi-faceted and to learn to live and cooperate with Jews of diverse backgrounds, interests and ideologies. - 3.
+To upgrade and expand the capacity of existing programs to provide for the Jewish needs of students by providing more and better trained personnel and funds for more extensive programming. - 4.
+To make available services on the many campuses where no Jewish services currently exist.